 Another variation of the head connection is to bring the thumb above the third eye.
 You don’t even need to touch their forehead; just hover the thumb above.
 Feel the connectedness of the energy flowing from you to the student.
 You can also press very gently on their forehead and even pull slowly from the third eye to the crown chakra on top of the head.

 If you know your student and want to give them just a little more relaxation, give them a little head massage with your fingers.
 Again, early on in Savasana, before they’ve dropped very deep.

-I like to do a little thank you bow to the student when I’m finished with the adjustments, because I’m grateful for the student that showed up to do class with me and allowed me to help in whatever way I can.
+I like to do a little thank you bow to the student when I’m finished with the adjustments/assists, because I’m grateful that the student showed up to do class with me and allowed me to help in whatever way I can.

 Thank you all so much!
-For hands-on training and more methods for teachers, join us at the Doron Yoga and Zen Center in Guatemala for an in-person Yoga Teacher’s Training course.
+For hands-on training and more methods for teachers, join us at the Doron Yoga and Zen Center in Guatemala for an in-person Yoga Teacher Training course.